massovercharge/getting-and-cleaning-data-course-project/README.md

 Github repository for Getting and Cleaning Data Course Project

 ### Project overview
-This project revolves around the notions of getting and cleaning data, thus the goal of the project is to make a tidy dataset which can be easily couples to downstream data processing.
-The data set used here along with a description can be found by going to [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+This project revolves around the notions of getting and cleaning data.
+Thus, the goal of the project is to make a tidy dataset which can be easily coupled to downstream data processing.
+A version of the data set used here along with a description can be found by going to [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 The current assignment is solved using the statistical language R.

 ### Assignment
 The project includes four files in total
 * This README.md
-* A tidy dataset (which is created by run_analysis.R)
+* The tidy_data.txt (which is created by run_analysis.R)
-* A CodeBook.md file describing the variables and processing setps performed
+* A CodeBook.md file describing the variables and processing steps performed
 * An R script called run_analysis.R which performes the analysis described here:

 1. Merges the training and the test sets to create one data set.